-- 2 cloves garlic, peeled and chopped
+- 2 large hard-cooked eggs, peeled and quartered

 - 4 tablespoons extra virgin olive oil